-Our main results are stated as Theorems~\ref{C1b-cov} -- \ref{PosReven}, in Sections~\ref{CliCov} and \ref{PRPM}.
+Second, we apply these general results to the case of even dimension.
+We show that, in all even dimensions, Wigner functions constructed from operator bases cannot be Clifford covariant and cannot represent Pauli measurement positively.
+Our main results are stated as Theorems~\ref{C1b-cov} -- \ref{PosReven}.

-The remainder of this paper is organized as follows.
-In Section~\ref{BG} we provide the necessary background on the Pauli and Clifford groups, quantum computation with magic states, Wigner functions, cohomology, and contextuality.
-In Section~\ref{Wifu} we define the Wigner functions of present interest, which are constructed from operator bases.
-Section~\ref{CliCov} is on the possibility of Clifford covariance of such Wigner functions.
-Theorem~\ref{C1b-cov} identifies a necessary and sufficient cohohomological condition for the existence of Clifford covariant Wigner functions, and Theorem~\ref{WiCovEven} applies this condition to the case of even dimension.
-Section~\ref{PRPM} discusses positive representation of Pauli measurement by the considered Wigner functions.
-Theorem~\ref{M_PosRep} provides a necessary and sufficient cohomological criterion for when Wigner functions representing Pauli measurement positively exist, and Theorem~\ref{PosReven} applies this criterion to even dimension.
+\textbf{Outline.} In Section~\ref{BG} we provide the necessary background on the Pauli and Clifford groups, QCM, Wigner functions, cohomology, and contextuality.
+In Section~\ref{Wifu} we define the Wigner functions of present interest.
+Section~\ref{CliCov} is on the possibility of Clifford covariance of Wigner functions constructed from operator bases.
+Theorem~\ref{C1b-cov} identifies a necessary and sufficient cohomological condition for the existence of Clifford-covariant Wigner functions, and Theorem~\ref{WiCovEven} applies this condition to the case of even dimension.
+Section~\ref{PRPM} discusses positive representation of Pauli measurement by Wigner functions that are constructed from operator bases and fulfill the Stratonovich-Weyl criteria~\cite{Stratonovich1956,BrifMann1998}.
+Theorem~\ref{M_PosRep} provides a necessary and sufficient cohomological criterion for the existence of Wigner functions that represent Pauli measurement positively, and Theorem~\ref{PosReven} applies this criterion to even dimension.
 Section~\ref{Disc} is the discussion.